bateman/python_pyenv_poetry_template/docs/index.md

 DOCKER_CONTAINER_NAME=p3t
 DOCKER_IMAGE_NAME=p3t
 ```
 6. To create the virtual environment, run `make virtualenv`.
-Note that this will also check for the requested Python version; if not available, it will use `pyenv` to install it.
+Note that this will also check for the requested Python version; if not available, it will ask you to use `pyenv` to install it.
 7. To complete the installation for development purposes, run `make project/install` -- this will install all development dependencies.
 Otherwise, for production purposes only, run `make project/production`.

-> [!NOTE]
+> [!TIP]
 > The installation step will install some 'default' dependencies, such as `rich` and `pretty-errors`, but also dev-dependecies, such as `ruff` and `pytest`.
-> Edit the `pyproject.toml` to add/remove dependencies before running `make install`.
+> Edit the `pyproject.toml` to add/remove dependencies before running `make project/install`.
 Otherwise, you can add and remove dependencies later using `poetry add` and `poetry remove` commands.

-> [!WARNING]
+> [!NOTE]
 > The `PROJECT_NAME` var will be converted to lowercase and whitespaces will be replaced by `_`.
 This value will be the name of your project module.

 ## Development